Language and skills support

 Rachel from UK

-"The ELSP courses have been invaluable to me to help to think about so many things I didn't know I needed to be thinking about.
-The tutors are really helpful and friendly and I really like the resources provided as a helpful way to understand an idea/concept etc. As a mature student, a long time since I was at school, the ELSP programme has been so important in helping me this semester, I honestly would have been a lot more lost without it.
+"The ELSP courses (now known as CLASS) have been invaluable to me to help to think about so many things I didn't know I needed to be thinking about.
+The tutors are really helpful and friendly and I really like the resources provided as a helpful way to understand an idea/concept etc. As a mature student, a long time since I was at school, the ELSP programme (now known as CLASS) has been so important in helping me this semester, I honestly would have been a lot more lost without it.
 Thank you to all the lovely staff for their fantastic support and guidance."

 Academic language and skills for PhD